oltyx/design-project/README.md

 Firebase           | Deployment of the UI
 Cypress            | Unit & System Testing
 ## Design Overview
-The next paraghraphs provide overview of styling techniques used in the project, as well as describe how responsiveness of the pages was achieved.
+The next paragraphs provide overview of styling techniques used in the project, as well as describe how responsiveness of the pages was achieved.
 ### Styling
 The [styles](./src/styles) folder contains scss files for each of the main component (and styles for all child components), as well global styling variables for light mode ([lightMode.scss](./src/styles/lightMode.scss)) and dark mode ([darkMode.scss](./src/styles/darkMode.scss)).
 Currently the application operates on light mode only.